c0derPy/Bsecdat-v1/README.md

 Download the script Bsecdat.py and execute in your shell of commands.
 NOTA: this version run only for SO.
 GNU/Linux.
 Python 2.7

+Disclaimer:

+The use of this tools is your responsability.
+I hereby disclaim any responsibility for actions taken with this tool.

+Autor: c0der

+The first version in perl by *blackngel* in set saqueadores the ezine number 30 security of data, this tool is modified for me 'c0der', written in python.

 Example: